PBRT/MyAngularResume/README.md

 Funny way to introduce myself, that's all

-## Demo
+## Demo with GOOGLE CHROME

-You can check it at -- TO COME
+You can check it at http://beardpierre.herokuapp.com/